Samsung unwraps latest Galaxy rival to iPhone

 "Samsung is now the only company that can compete with Apple and challenge it in the smartphone segment," said IDC's Jeronimo.

-Samsung shares hit a lifetime high after its first-quarter results, pushing its market value to $190 billion (117 billion pounds), 11 times that of Japanese rival Sony, though still only a third of Apple's, the world's most valuable company.
+Samsung shares hit a lifetime high after its first-quarter results, pushing its market value to $190 billion, 11 times that of Japanese rival Sony, though still only a third of Apple's, the world's most valuable company.

 In stark contrast shares in Nokia, whose betting on a tie-up with Microsoft to revive its fortunes in the lucrative smartphone market, are at a 15-year low.
 Nokia said last month it would make a first-half loss as it struggles to revamp its product line.